Saritasa/ios-development-guides/work-with-git.md

 # Work with Git

 We are adapting git flow on all our projects.
 SourceTree supports it out of the box but you can use it in your terminal too.
 Two main branches are `develop` and `master`, create additional, for example `stage` if you have needs. `develop` is for development, `master` is for tagged releases (AppStore/TestFlight or internal releases).
+Tagged releases should have a tag using format: `{major}.{minor}.{patch}({build number})` and should correspond to `CFBundleShortVersionString` and `CFBundleVersion` values in `info.plist` file respectively.

 Please work in `feature/` branches if you anticipate that a feature can take more than one commit.
 We are using the following naming convention for feature branches:
 ```